Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Agnes Agunos, Veterinary epidemiologist

-Agnes joined the CIPARS team in 2009 and the development of the Poultry Farm Surveillance Framework was her initial task with CIPARS.
-She is a poultry veterinarian and an avian pathologist, a licenced poultry practitioner in Ontario.
+Dr. Agnes Agunos joined the CIPARS team in 2009 and the development of the Poultry Farm Surveillance Framework was her initial task with CIPARS.
+She is a poultry veterinarian, an avian pathologist, and a licensed poultry practitioner in Ontario.
 In addition, she is a graduate of the American College of Poultry Veterinarians, after completing her graduate courses (Avian Medicine and Pathology Graduate Diploma and Master of Science) both from the University of Guelph.
 Her current role includes the analysis of antimicrobial use (AMU) data, reporting and communication of surveillance data of broiler chickens, turkeys and layer hens, and conducts relevant research studies in collaboration with industry and research partners.
 She has an interest in international AMU and antimicrobial resistance (AMR) surveillance capacity building.

 Brent Avery, Acting surveillance manager

-Brent joined the CIPARS team in 2003 as an epidemiologist following completion of his graduate studies in Epidemiology.
-Brent was involved with the implementation of both the CIPARS Retail and Farm programs in 2003 and 2004 and led the CIPARS Retail program from 2003 to 2019.
+Brent Avery joined the CIPARS team in 2003 as an epidemiologist following completion of his graduate studies in Epidemiology.
+Brent was involved with the implementation of both the CIPARS Retail and Farm components in 2003 and 2004 and led the CIPARS Retail component from 2003 to 2019.
 Since 2011, he has supervised the CIPARS Data Management and Analysis teams and leads activities related to Interactive Data Visualization.
-He has also been the Epidemiology lead/co-lead for the CIPARS Human component since 2015.
-Brent is currently an Acting Surveillance Manager in the Foodborne Disease and Antimicrobial Resistance Surveillance Division.
+He was the epidemiology lead or co-lead for the CIPARS Human component from 2015 to 2023.
+He currently oversees major aspects of data provision, validation, and management for the Human component.
+Brent is currently an acting surveillance manager in the Foodborne Disease and Antimicrobial Resistance Surveillance Division.

 Louise Bellai, Surveillance operation assistant

-Louise joined the Public Health Agency of Canada in December 2005.
-She is working specifically with the CIPARS Farm Surveillance program with the very first swine sampling kits.
-She now oversees surveillance operations for all CIPARS/FoodNet Canada Farm Surveillance programs, the CIPARS Abattoir program, along with many research projects.
+Louise Bellai joined the Public Health Agency of Canada in December 2005.
+She was working specifically with the CIPARS Farm Surveillance component with the very first swine sampling kits.
+She now oversees surveillance operation activities for all CIPARS and FoodNet Canada Farm Surveillance components, the CIPARS Abattoir component, along with many research projects.

 Angelina Bosman, Veterinary epidemiologist

-Angie joined CIPARS in 2016 as a student, and in 2021 as a veterinary epidemiologist.
-In addition to her veterinary degree, she completed a master's in public health and a PhD (Doctor of Philosophy) degree in Population Medicine.
-Angie’s primary roles include analysis and reporting of antimicrobial sales data from the Veterinary Antimicrobial Sales Reporting system, and grower-finisher antimicrobial use data from the CIPARS Farm Swine Surveillance component.
-She is also a contributor to the CIPARS antimicrobial use working group and communications working group.
-Her interests include antimicrobial use metrics and data visualization.
+Dr. Angelina Bosman joined CIPARS in 2016 as a student, and in 2021 as a veterinary epidemiologist.
+In addition to her veterinary degree, she completed a master's in public health and a Doctor of Philosophy (PhD) degree in Population Medicine.
+Angie's primary roles include analysis and reporting of antimicrobial sales data from the Veterinary Antimicrobial Sales Reporting system, and grower-finisher antimicrobial use (AMU) data from the CIPARS Farm Swine Surveillance component.
+Her interests include AMU metrics and data visualization.

 Carolee Carson, Analysis and communication manager

-Carolee started working for the Government of Canada in 2000 and was a member of the team that developed and implemented CIPARS in 2002.
-She is a veterinarian and has a PhD (Doctor of Philosophy) in Epidemiology.
+Dr. Carolee Carson started working for the Government of Canada in 2000 and was a member of the team that developed and implemented CIPARS in 2002.
+She is a veterinarian and has a Doctor of Philosophy (PhD) degree in epidemiology.
 During her career, her main focus has been on antimicrobial use reporting, antimicrobial resistance risk assessment, and communication of surveillance findings.
 Currently, she is a co-lead of CIPARS, alongside Dr. Amrita Bharat and Dr. Richard Reid-Smith.

-Anne joined Health Canada in 1999 and was a member of the team that developed and implemented the CIPARS program in 2002.
-After obtaining her Doctorate in Veterinary Medicine, Anne spent time in food animal practice and later obtained a PhD (Doctor of Philosophy) degree in Epidemiology.
-She leads the CIPARS Abattoir program and brings her swine industry expertise to the CIPARS Farm program team.
+Dr. Anne Deckert joined Health Canada in 1999 and was a member of the team that developed and implemented the CIPARS program in 2002.
+After obtaining her Doctorate in Veterinary Medicine, Anne spent time in food animal practice and later obtained a Doctor of Philosophy (PhD) degree in epidemiology.
+She led the CIPARS Abattoir component and brought her swine industry expertise to the CIPARS Farm component team.
+Anne retired in early 2024.
+Thank you, Anne, for your hard work and contribution to CIPARS over these years!

 Sheryl Gow, Veterinary epidemiologist

-Sheryl joined CIPARS in 2004.
+Dr. Sheryl Gow joined CIPARS in 2004.
 After completing her Doctorate in Veterinary Medicine at the Western College of Veterinary Medicine (WCVM) she worked in mixed practice focusing on cow-calf production.
-She later returned to the WCVM to complete her PhD (Doctor of Philosophy) degree in Epidemiology.
-Sheryl played a significant role in the development of the CIPARS Farm Surveillance program.
+She later returned to the WCVM to complete her Doctor of Philosophy (PhD) degree in epidemiology.
+Sheryl played a significant role in the development of the CIPARS Farm Surveillance component.
 In recent years she has been instrumental in developing and implementing the feedlot beef surveillance component through her collaboration with industry and veterinary practitioners.
-Currently, she leads the feedlot beef surveillance program, leads the antimicrobial use database development, and performs the farm surveillance antimicrobial resistance analysis.
+Currently, she leads the feedlot beef surveillance component, leads the farm antimicrobial use database development, and performs the farm surveillance antimicrobial resistance analysis.
 She also is involved in several operational aspects of farm surveillance.

 Ela Kulyk, Project officer